AZCodesDevMaster/spring-todo-list/README.md

 This application allows users to manage their tasks with features like creating, updating, and deleting tasks.

+## Project Files

+- **TaskController.java:** Contains the `TaskController` class for handling HTTP requests related to tasks.
+- **Task.java:** Represents a task in the ToDo List application.
+- **TaskStatusType.java:** Enum for task status types.
+- **TaskRepository.java:** Repository interface for managing Task entities.
+- **TaskService.java:** Service class for managing tasks in the ToDo list application.

 ## Technologies Used

 - Java